Effective LQG-inspired dynamics of a thin shell and the fate of a collapsing star: Hamiltonian formulation of the second Israel junction condition

 where the $\pm$ label is omitted for brevity, but this transformation is in general different between the interior and exterior.

 The integration of the scalar constraint (as well as the diffeomorphism constraint) is carried out along the $t=\text{const.}$ hypersurface, which is in general discontinuous across the shell (see \cite{Fazzini:2025zrq}).
-Therefore, from the first equation we have
+Therefore, from the previous equations we have

 The transformation of the Dirac delta follows:

 where, as before, $R(t_\pm)$ is the shell location at times $t_\pm$, which in general differ from each other.
 By substituting these results into \eqref{hmatter0}, and using \eqref{t+} and \eqref{t-} respectively for the exterior and interior, we obtain